xmuhuanglab/Pesca/Tutorial.md

 (2) scATAC-seq: peak-by-cell matrix and fragment files; <br>
 (3) cell type annotations for spots and cells (optional); <br>

+As an example, here we only enhanced the spatial ATAC profiles of forebrain and midbrain from E13 mouse, which are from research 10.1038/s41586-023-05795-1.
+The corresponding scATAC-seq data of E13.5 mouse used for enhancement are from 10.1016/j.celrep.2023.112210.

 ## Data Processing
 #### Data Processing (input data are fragment files)